Liverpool, New South Wales: Geography

 The Cooks River/Castlereagh Ironbark ecological community and Cumberland Plain Woodland are the indigenous flora community of the area, which are found in remnants within the suburb.

 Climate

 Liverpool has a humid subtropical climate (Köppen climate classification: Cfa) and is a few degrees warmer than the Sydney CBD at daytime, although nights are slightly cooler than Sydney's.
 If the maximum temperature is 27 °C in the city, in Liverpool it could typically reach as high as 33 °C, while in winter the temperature can be close to 0 °C while it is above 7 °C in central Sydney.

+The hottest day recorded in Liverpool was on 1 February 1977 when it reached 45.8 °C. At the time this was the second highest temperature recorded in Sydney's metropolitan area, being 2 °C behind Richmond's record set in 1939.

 Rainfall is somewhat spread throughout the months, although the first half tends to be wetter.
-July to September tend to be drier, namely due to foehn winds originating from the Great Dividing Range.
+July to September tend to be drier, due to foehn winds originating from the Great Dividing Range.
+Frost can occur in the winter; the lowest recorded temperature was –5 °C, on 25 July 1994.